hshutan/FlipDotCompendium/README.md

 #### Sign ID Information

-Typically there are multiple signs all communicating on a shared line ([RS-485](https://en.wikipedia.org/wiki/RS-485)).
-Thus a method of setting a sign's ID exists and would be applicable to configure in a real-world use of multiple signs.
-The protocol-based projects listed above rely on the sign being configured to sign ID 6.
+Typically there are multiple signs communicating on a shared [RS-485](https://en.wikipedia.org/wiki/RS-485) bus.
+Thus a method of setting a sign's unique ID exists, and would be applicable to configure in a real-world use of multiple signs.
+The protocol-based projects listed above rely on the sign being configured to sign ID 6 and do not support multiple signs on a single RS-485 bus.

 ##### How to set Sign ID to 6

-For the code in my protocol-based projects to work, set the sign's ID to = 6.
-To do this, turn dipswitches 6 and 7 both ON as seen in the image below.
+For the code in the protocol-based projects to work, set the sign's ID to = **6**.
+To do this, turn dipswitches 6 and 7 both **ON** as seen in the image below.
 In the image: up is off, and **DOWN** is **ON**. *Do not adjust the sign ID with power applied to the sign.*

 ![signid6.png](https://s10.postimg.org/uqrxxkwvd/signid6.png)

 ##### How to set Sign IDs in General

 The Mega Max 3000 series of signs use dipswitches to set the sign ID.
 The ID is encoded in binary.
 Look at the table below to see example settings for various sign IDs.
-Cross reference the row for sign ID 6 with the image above to see how the on/off states correlate. *Do not adjust the sign ID with power applied to the sign.*
+Cross reference the sign ID 6 row with the image above to see how the on/off states correlate. *Do not adjust the sign ID with power applied to the sign.*

 | Switch 1 | Switch 2 | Switch 3 | Switch 4 | Switch 5 | Switch 6 | Switch 7 | Switch 8 |  Resulting Sign ID  |
 |:--------:|:--------:|:--------:|:--------:|:--------:|:--------:|:--------:|:--------:|:-------------------:|